muppet9010/Factorio-JD-Plays/README.md

 Small changes for a christmas play through.
 Other mods provide most of the gameplay changes.

 - Change regular locomotive techs to unlock mini locomotives
+- Fix the non-winter ground tile graphics in Big Winter.
+So no more green grass.
+This issue is caused by the Redmew scenario forcing tiles to be used that Big Winter had stopped being auto placed by map generation.
+Does break the Big Winter feature and mod setting "Replace snow under furnace" as this used these non-snow tiles.

 Expects the `Mini Trains` mod by Klonan.
+Also the `Big Winter` mod by darkfrei.